NIURoverTeam/CrashCourse/README.md

   * Creating your first ROS 2 package (not sure if necessary)
   * Writing a simple publisher and subscriber (Python)
     * challenge: modify the publisher so it says a different message
+    * challenge: write a publisher that controls the turtlesim to make shapes similar to what we did with the Python `turtle` library (color fill not necessary though)

 #### Some weeks: more ROS2 tutorials (do this after Webots intro?)
 * understanding services